heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 ## Overview

 In this tutorial, you’ll learn how to clone a GitHub repository from your GitHub.com account to your local computer with GitHub Desktop.
-This tutorial is intended for beginners.
+This tutorial is intended for beginners of Git.

 ## Background